Notice of Pre-AIA or AIA Status

 the partition being indicative of a mode of operation.

-In response to applicant's argument that the references fail to show certain features of the invention, it is noted that the features upon which applicant relies (i.e., a specific structure where all possible sync-raster values of a sync raster are subdivided into at least two partitions) are not recited in the rejected claim(s).
+In response to applicant's argument that the references fail to show certain features of the invention, it is noted that the features upon which applicant relies (i.e., partitioning a single, unified raster; a specific structure where all possible sync-raster values of a sync raster are subdivided into at least two partitions) are not recited in the rejected claim(s).
 Although the claims are interpreted in light of the specification, limitations from the specification are not read into the claims.
 See In re Van Geuns, 988 F.2d 1181, 26 USPQ2d 1057 (Fed.
 Cir.
 1993).

-In response to applicant's argument that the references fail to show certain features of the invention, it is noted that the features upon which applicant relies (i.e., “the overall syn raster to be divided into multiple subsets/partitions”; “partitioning a single sync raster”; “common sync raster”; “creating partitions by applying a mathematical function”) are not recited in the rejected claim(s).
+In response to applicant's argument that the references fail to show certain features of the invention, it is noted that the features upon which applicant relies (i.e., “the overall sync raster to be divided into multiple subsets/partitions”; “partitioning a single sync raster”; “common sync raster”; “creating partitions by applying a mathematical step function”) are not recited in the rejected claim(s).
 Although the claims are interpreted in light of the specification, limitations from the specification are not read into the claims.
 See In re Van Geuns, 988 F.2d 1181, 26 USPQ2d 1057 (Fed.
 Cir.
 1993).

 Applicant argues a single sync raster for a single band as in Kim is not a partition of multiple partitions as claimed.
 However, as par.
 100 begins, “As an example, as shown in FIG. 13, when the UE receives an SS/PBCH block with a center frequency of 5155.68 MHz, which is the synchronization raster defined for a 5150 to 5170 MHz band”.
 The 5155.68 MHz is an example one sync raster for that partition/band, wherein the raster has a granularity of 30kHz and thus another sync raster value of 5175.84 MHz (see par.
-86, Table 8 for formula) for example for the next / higher partition would also be a sync raster.
+86, Table 8 for formula), for example for the next / higher partition, would also be a sync raster.

 Regarding mode of operation, the specification outlines in par.
 122 for example, that “For example, a sync raster set for mode 1 (i.e., licensed communication mode) may be constrained to lie within a predefined range and a sync raster set for mode 2 (i.e., unlicensed communication mode) may be constrained to lie outside the predefined range”.
 Kim teaches in par.
 134 ‘To identify the carrier type at the corresponding frequency, a synchronization raster for the licensed band and a synchronization raster for the unlicensed band may be separately defined in specifications’.
 Thus, if a sync raster received is one value the licensed band mode of operation is selected, and vice versa.
 And Kim thus teaches if the sync raster value for the partition is 5155.68MHz and that corresponds to a licensed mode, then a licensed mode of operation is selected according to the sync raster value received.